 The best place to look for content is the most important part of your organization – your employees.
 Encourage them to create content.
 Short success stories at work.
 Great things their co-workers are doing.
 Why they’re proud of the company.
 These are personal stories, and they will resonate on social media.
 They will likely be the kinds of posts that will be re-shared because they’re about real people, not impersonal, corporate initiative.

 Sutter Health, a Dynamic Signal customer, is an excellent example of focusing on these “smaller” moments to tell a larger story.
-Employees at the healthcare system have been empowered to share content such as photos that highlight the great experiences they create for patients.
+Employees in the healthcare system have been empowered to share content such as photos that highlight the great experiences they create for patients.
 In just eight months, employees generated 1,800 pieces of content, created 24,600 shares, and made 4,200 comments on posts.
 This engagement demonstrates how dedicated employees are working hard every day to improve the health of their patients.

 Dynamic Signal also has created a regular series of short videos called Rapid Fire Friday that gives the public a glimpse to the people behind the company.
 Each week, an employee answers five fun questions about themselves in quick succession.
 The content goes viral throughout the company – and on social media when shared.
 On average, the Dynamic Signal Rapid Fire Friday series had a 13 percent share rate on different social media channels such as LinkedIn.